When associations realize why do organisations benchmark it becomes easier for them to promote it...

 The Data Gathering Questionnaire Should Take Indicators into Account

 When gathering data for benchmarking, associations need to make sure that the questionnaire takes both lagging and leading indicators into account.
 Think about how each data point is going to be used and how they will be measured.
 Maybe ask members which indicators matter the most to them.
-Try to get data points which they tend to favor or use.
+Try to get data points which they tend to favour or use.
 That’s the only way that benchmarks can be meaningful and accurate for the most part.

 Other articles you might like

 A benchmark should have a purpose and a focus.
 Decide in advance what you want to achieve, such as finding clues to improve...